 Instrument transformers equipped with composite housings have been installed at 245 kV and 420 kV substations in the Czech Republic since 1992.
-These transformers, all supplied by one manufacturer, have been operating in a temperate middle European climate where annual sun radiation ranges from 1300 to 1800 hours duration and ambient temperatures can drop to -30°C. All substations where these units have been put into service have low pollution exposure (according to IEC 60815-1) and pH values of local rain range between 4.2 and 4.9.
+These transformers are from a single manufacturer and have been operating in a temperate European climate where annual sun radiation ranges from 1300 to 1800h and temperatures drop to -30°C. All substations where these units have been put into service have low pollution exposure and pH values of local rain range between 4.2 and 4.9.

 Investigation of Degraded Housings

-The problem of degradation of polymeric housings on instrument transformers is still under investigation.
-But there are already some results based on measuring thickness of the degraded layer using Fourier Transform Infrared Spectroscopy (FTIR) and thermal gravimetric analysis as well as by studying the influence of acidic solutions and UV radiation.
-Partial results include:
+Results from measuring thickness of the degraded layer using Fourier Transform Infrared Spectroscopy (FTIR) and thermal gravimetric analysis as well as by studying the influence of acidic solutions and UV radiation were as follows:

-• Maximum thickness of the degraded surface layer is up to 250 μm;
+• Maximum thickness of the degraded surface layer was up to 250 μm;

-• Thermal stability of degraded samples after years of service falls within acceptable limits;
+• Thermal stability of degraded samples after years of service fell within acceptable limits;

-• Acidic solutions and UV radiation seem to be factors linked to degradation;
+• Acidic solutions and UV radiation seemed to be factors linked to degradation;

-• Degradation can occur along the entire surface of the housing.
-This suggests it could be influenced by the specific composition of individual batches of the silicone rubber material used in manufacturing the insulator or by slight variations in the production process.
+• Degradation occurred along the entire surface of the housing.
+This suggests it could have been influenced by specific composition of individual batches of the silicone rubber used in manufacturing or by slight variations in production process.

-Based on all the above, it is reasonable to assume that, whenever the degraded surface of the housing remains unbroken by cracks, degradation reaches a certain thickness that then the surface is protected against further degradation.
-The degraded housing either becomes hydrophilic or is only barely hydrophobic and such insulators have to be considered as offering no hydrophobicity transfer properties (i.e. no capability to reduce surface conductance and leakage current activity).
+Based on these findings, it seemed reasonable to assume that if a degraded housing surface remained unbroken by cracks, degradation reaches a certain thickness but then the surface is protected against further degradation.
+The degraded housing either becomes hydrophilic or only barely hydrophobic and such insulators have to be regarded as offering no hydrophobicity transfer, i.e. no ability to reduce surface conductance and leakage current activity.

 Types of Degradation